o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 By default, the tools are set up to only allow a single instance to be run at a time.
 Attempting to relaunch a tool that is already running will bring focus to the existing instance.
 If a tool is running and you attempt to open an associated file type from the O3DE editor or file browser then it will open in the same tool in a new tab.

 ## Python Scripting
 All tools built on this foundation have common APIs for scripting, automation, and extension with Python.
-While there are some differences from the main O3DE Editor API, you should have access to everything bound from by gems and projects.
+While there are differences from the main O3DE Editor environment and scripting API, you should have access to all other scripting features from your project and enabled gems.
 - The document system are fully scriptable.
 - Several utility functions used in C++ that are also available in Python.
 - Use PyQt for controlling and extending the UI.